danlachoi/RezWare/README.md

 > [!WARNING]
-> You are most likely going to be banned since this is detected by Byfron.
-Use an alt account while running RezWare.
-Use the repository to understand what's happening and how it works.
+> RezWare may be detected by Byfron, which increases the likelihood of account bans.
+It is highly recommended to use an alt account when running RezWare.
+Please review the repository for detailed insights into how it operates.
-> I am not liable for any bans
+Disclaimer: I am not liable for any bans.

 # RezWare